-6.1 The Agency intends to maintain the Provident Fund in operation in accordance with these Principles.
-However, the Agency reserves the right to amend these Principles or otherwise alter the mechanism for providing benefits to its participating staff members, if it determines that it is in the best interests of the Agency and of its participating staff members to do so.
-The Agency shall consult with the Management Board prior to any decision to alter the mechanism for providing benefits to its participating the structure of the Provident Fund or terminating the Provident Fund.

-6.2 Any amendment of the structure of the Provident Fund or termination of the Provident Fund shall be without prejudice to rights to benefits acquired during any period prior to the effective date of amendment or termination.
+- 6.1 The Agency intends to maintain the Provident Fund in operation in accordance with these Principles.
+However, the Agency reserves the right to amend these Principles or otherwise alter the mechanism for providing benefits to its participating staff members if it determines that it is in the best interests of the Agency and of its participating staff members to do so.
+The Agency shall consult with the Management Board prior to any decision to alter the mechanism for providing benefits to its participating staff members, which may involve amending the structure of the Provident Fund or terminating the Provident Fund. - 6.2 Any amendment of the structure of the Provident Fund or termination of the Provident Fund shall be without prejudice to the rights to benefits acquired during any period prior to the effective date of amendment or termination.